 I will expect you to come to class with your textbook as we will be using it frequently during our classroom discussions.
-You cannot bring an e-book to class without your laptop.....I require that you not have your laptop operating during class.

 MAL provides you with a large set of problems with which to practice the concepts we will discuss in this course.
 Practice is the key to success in accounting.
 Persistent use of the features of MAL provides you with a superior tool with which to work for success in this course.
 In addition to the assignments previously described, you will find a personal study plan that will help you better understand any topic with which you are struggling.
 I urge you to make use of the system to the fullest extent possible!